• English

 Another little gem I found by accident was Las Meloneras beach.

-We were about to leave to the airport, but I was starving and refused the idea of having my last lunch at the airport!
-We found no parking space near Maspalomas nature reserve where we initially wanted to have lunch, so we headed to the airport.
-Before taking the highway I got curious about a nice building very close by.
-So I asked my husband to get closer to check it out.
-And then we found a little road leading to this lovely beach!
-Then again a shopping mall but far from busy this time!
-And we found a Spanish restaurant with delicious cuisine, overlooking Las Meloneras beach.
+We were about to leave for the airport, but I was starving and refused to have my last lunch at the airport!
+There was nowhere to park near Maspalomas nature reserve where we initially wanted to have lunch, so we headed for the airport.
+Before getting onto the motorway I spotted a nice building very close by.
+So I asked my husband to drive up to it to check it out.
+We found a little road leading to this lovely beach!
+Then again a shopping mall but not very busy this time!
+We found a Spanish restaurant with delicious cuisine, overlooking Las Meloneras beach.

 I definitely recommend this area as it was much quieter!
 We really fell in love with the place and I want to go back to Gran Canaria just to stay there!

 It’s also worth knowing that if you miss the carnival of Las Palmas, you can still enjoy the one in the south of the island.
-It is taking place later in the month, according to our host.
+It takes place later in the month, according to our host.

-When we went there it had not started yet.
+When we went it had not started yet.

 So if it rains all day in Las Palmas, it’s nice to be accommodated in the area of Vecindario, near the airport.
-That way you can easily spend some time sunbathing in the south and then attend the events in Las Palmas to enjoy the carnival.
+That way you can easily spend some time sunbathing in the south and then enjoy the carnival in Las Palmas.

-Our host told us that there was always a cloud hanging on Las Palmas, especially in the winter.
+Our host told us that there was always a cloud hanging over Las Palmas, especially in the winter.
 Actually, if you drive a little towards the north-west, it’s not that bad.

-Here are a few nice places in the North:
+Here are a few nice places in the North before or after enjoying one of the best carnivals of the Canaries:

 • Galdar